pingidentity/pingauthorize-contrib/sql/postgresql/README.md

 your PostgreSQL instance, see "[Installing the PingAuthorize Policy Editor manually](https://docs.pingidentity.com/csh?Product=paz-latest&context=paz_install_pe_noninteractive)".

 ### Upgrading an existing policy database to a newer schema
-1. Verify the current version of your policy database.
-Below are a couple of easy ways to do this.
+1. Verify the current version of your policy database using one of the following methods.

 **Optional** - Access `my_pap_db` and query the `TAG` column of `my_pap_db.databasechangelog`